gopi487krishna/proposal-gsoc-2020/README.md

 **Have you done any previous work in this area before or on similar projects?**

-Yes, I have been  qwo
+Yes, I have been  working on a similar project from quite sometime.
+The project's name is GML or Generalized Markup Language.
+It is basically a pseudo programming language with support for both structuring the data and for writing programs

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5MTA3OTExNCw2OTE1Njg5NzUsLTYwMj
+eyJoaXN0b3J5IjpbMjA0MDcwODAwOSw2OTE1Njg5NzUsLTYwMj
 g5MjU1MywxNzYxMDc0Mjg2LDg2MjY3MDc4MCwtMjI2MDYzNDg1
 LDk3ODU4NTU2NCwtMTAyNTkwOTE0NSw0MTkwNDc2OTUsLTEwMz
 YxNjQ4MiwtNDA4NzIyMjUsMTMzODA4NTgxNSwtMTkwNTU3Njcx